-In May 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2017-09- Compensation-Stock Compensation (Topic 718), which provides clarity and reduce both (1) diversity in practice and (2) cost and complexity when applying the guidance in Topic 718, Compensation-Stock Compensation, to a change to the terms or conditions of a share-based payment award.
+In May 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2017-09-Compensation-Stock Compensation (Topic 718), which provides clarity and reduces both (1) diversity in practice and (2) cost and complexity when applying the guidance in Topic 718, Compensation-Stock Compensation, to a change to the terms or conditions of a share-based payment award.
 The amendments in this update affect any entity that changes the terms or conditions of a share-based payment award.
 The amendments in this update are effective for all entities for annual periods, and interim periods within those annual periods, beginning after December 15, 2017.
 Early adoption is permitted, including adoption in any interim period, for (1) public business entities for reporting periods for which financial statements have not yet been issued and (2) all other entities for reporting periods for which financial statements have not yet been made available for issuance.
 The amendments in this update should be applied prospectively to an award modified on or after the adoption date.
-The Company is assessing the impact of the adoption of the ASU on its financial statements, disclosure requirements and methods of adoption.
+Based upon our initial evaluation, we do not expect the adoption of the standard to have a material effect on our financial statements, disclosure requirements and methods of adoption.